-Walterboro is well served by a major highway.
-Interstate 95, the major East Coast north-south thoroughfare runs through the municipal boundaries, thanks to strategic annexations during the recent past.
-Additionally, secondary Highways US 17A and US 15 also run through the City as does SC 64.
+Walterboro is well served by major highways.
+Interstate 95, the major East Coast northsouth thoroughfare runs along or through the municipal boundaries, thanks to strategic annexations during the recent past.
+US 17A and US 15 also run through the City as does SC 64.

 With the recent extension of the Walterboro Bypass, only one potential problem area in Walterboro has been identified by SCDOT.
-The US 15/SC 64 North Jefferies Blvd.-Robertson Blvd. intersection has been identified as one of four High Accident intersections in the Lowcountry, with 28 crashes and 19 injuries in 2007 and a 2006 crash rate of 3.118.
+The US 15/SC 64 North Jefferies Blvd.-Robertson Blvd. intersection has been identified as one of four High Accident intersections in the Lowcountry, with 28 crashes and 19 injuries in 2007 and a 2006 crash rate of

+3.118.
 At the present time this intersection is a candidate for STIP-funded improvements to be recommended by the Transportation Committee of the LCOG Board of Directors.